Lupeni strike of 1929: Casualties

 Different sources give different numbers of dead and wounded: 16 dead and 200 wounded; 22 dead and 58 wounded; 30 dead and over a hundred wounded; 32 dead and 56 wounded; 40 dead (including two troops); 58 dead and hundreds wounded.

-A more detailed report states that 13 miners died instantly and seven more in the following hours, with 23 hospitalised and gravely wounded.
+A more detailed report states that 13 miners died instantly and seven more in the following hours, with 23 hospitalized and seriously wounded.
 30 were recorded with light wounds, but others went home undetected.
-15 gendarmes were wounded and 10 soldiers, one gravely (knifed in the neck).
+15 gendarmes were wounded and 10 soldiers, one seriously (knifed in the neck).
 The chief mechanic at the power station died of his wounds in hospital.
 Some 40 miners were arrested.
 On 9 August, the 20 miners (or 22) were buried under tight security, with only their closest relatives allowed to be present; the graves were closely guarded for a time so as to prevent new disturbances.
 Three miners died in the following days.
 The government paid the families of those who had been shot.